-Figure out what your triggers are
+Determine what your triggers are

-How do you respond?
+How you respond

-Take time out
+Take time out for self-care

-Here are some lovely ways parents have shown their patience (via reddit).
+Here are some lovely ways parents have shown their patience (via Reddit).
 It’s all about your mindset.

 My father used to keep a pack of markers next to his bed so on weekend mornings when we would wake up and crawl in bed with him we could entertain ourself by giving him “tattoos” while he caught up on sleep.
 He’d snooze away- he’s a farmer- it was a rarity, and let us draw all over his back, legs, arms, stomach.
 Then, when we finally covered him he’d wake up, walk to the mirror and admire all of our markings with pride.
 Markers will eventually come off!